Tenerife-La Gomera Marine Area

-Those within the tourism industry have been adopting sustainability tools and systems to reduce their environmental impact while the Tenerife Sustainability, Environment and Safety Council has introduced the Tenerife Más Sostenible Project (Tenerife More Sustainable).
-This initiative spreads sustainable practices in a wide range of sectors, from reforestation, to zero waste, circular economy, clean transportation and the use of renewable energy.
+Stakeholders within the tourism industry have been adopting sustainability tools and practices to help reduce their environmental impact and the Tenerife Sustainability, Environment and Safety Council has introduced the Tenerife Más Sostenible Project (Tenerife More Sustainable).
+This initiative encourages sustainable practices across a wide range of areas, from reforestation, to zero waste, a circular economy model, clean transportation, and the use of renewable energy.

 Developing Research, Education and Awareness Programmes

-The Tenerife-La Gomera Whale Heritage Site is a location of an impressive range of environmental education, conservation based research and citizen science programmes.
-These initiatives are so important to help gain a better understanding of the whales and dolphins in the area and to bring the marine environment to life for residents and visitors of the site.
+The Tenerife-La Gomera Whale Heritage Site is a location of an impressive range of environmental education, conservation-based research and citizen science programmes.
+These initiatives are vitally important and help gain a better understanding of the whales and dolphins in the area, and bring the marine environment to life for residents and visitors of the site.

 Comprehensive photo identification catalogues is one example of a brilliant development to monitor the cetacean populations found within the site.
-These catalogues are also adding value to whale watching experiences by providing fantastic data to tell tourists and several whale watching companies are even contributing their sightings to grow these data sets.
+These catalogues are also adding value to whale watching experiences by providing fantastic data to tell tourists, with several whale watching companies are even contributing their sightings to grow these data sets.